On Actuality, Duration, and the Illusion of Linear Time

 This cosmic phenomenological mirage, as evinced in semi-transparent opaque bodies (e.g. water, lenses, ether, gasses, et al., as affected by the permeating influence of heat or light) should be considered when assessing the seeming "distortions and dimpling" which sometimes may appear around the surface of certain celestial bodies.

-The greater the distance, the more we assume transparent bodies, as those of helium and hydrogen (ether, for the astronomer of yesteryears) to affect our earthly judgment of far-descried celestial phenomena as those of curve, round, spherical, oval, flat in conjunction to the afore-mentioned optical causes of heat and light in the distortion of both shape and shade.
+The greater the distance, the more we assume transparent bodies, as those of helium and hydrogen (ether, for the astronomer of yesteryears) to affect our earthly perspective and inquiries of far-descried celestial phenomena as those of curve, round, spherical, oval or flat in conjunction to the afore-mentioned optical causes of heat and light in the distortion of both shape and shade.

 We are so acquainted with the seeming slight distortion on the symmetrical lines of certain buildings (e.g. Parthenon in Greece) as a phenomenon of an optical illusion in the intervening effects of air, heat and light.